grcandme/ISO_Change_Control_Process/Meeting Agenda/Meeting Agenda.md

 ## A. Recap of action items from the previous meeting
 ## B. Update on the progress of each action item
 ## C. Any issues or challenges encountered
+### D. Organizing your thoughts in a way that works

 # III.
 Project Updates
 ## A. Overview of current projects
 ## B. Milestones achieved and upcoming deliverables
 ## C. Updates on project timelines and dependencies
 ## D. Discussion on any blockers or risks

 # IV.
 Technical Discussions